Download award-winning file recovery Mac software.

 Opt Out Resources

 See this Web page as an excellent starting point.
+Feel free to save and print using printer paper for use later on.
 It is specific to the state of Minnesota but contains some excellent information applicable for everybody.

 Starting with the information above and using some other pages I found the information below.